 #5.
 Ecuador Palora: Like Sugar Cube or Honey

 To some people, the Palora is 'ughhh' because it's just way too sweet.
 It leaves that after-taste in your mouth that you just want to have a gulp of water afterwards.
 But to some people, this tastes just like heaven.

 It is the sweetest of all dragon fruit varieties.
 With a Brix sweetness score of over 20 in most cases.
 You could if you'd like learn about the Brix scale and how to measure the sweetness of dragon fruits here later if you'd like: https://zenyrgarden.com/how-to-test-the-sweetness-of-dragon-fruits/

 The fruit of Ecuador Palora however can be quite small.
 Because it has thick skin, there's not a lot of flesh relative to the skin.
 Its seeds are big like the Sugar Dragon.
 And Palora tastes like honey.

 Red Laverne has this hot neon pink color on the inside with tons and tons of seeds.
 It has quite large fruits with less thick skin than the Delight.

 Red Laverne has that grape vibe to it with a hint of watermelon taste.

 The question that many folks often ask is:

-Generally, the red dragon fruit (with the red inside) is sweeter than the white variety.
+Generally, the red dragon fruit is sweeter than the white variety.
 The sugar content of the red type is usually higher and it has more anti-oxidants in it.

 One exception to this may be the white-flesh Ecuador Palora.
 This one is hands-down the sweetest of all sweet dragon fruits, even more so than the red ones.
-Its BRIX (sugar score) is around 23 while others stand at around 15.
+Its BRIX (sugar score) is around 23 while others hover around 15.